Frequently asked questions

 The University Composition Fee (UCF) is collected by the College.
 All UCF invoices are issued at the start of the academic year and emailed to students.

-- If you are funded by the Student Loans Company (SLC), your fees will be paid on your behalf by the loan provider.
+- If you are funded by the Student Loans Company (SLC) for your undergraduate degree, your fees will be paid on your behalf by the loan provider.
 You will need to provide the most recent copy of your Student Finance paperwork by email to the Finance Office.

 - If you are personally liable for your college fees, full payment must be made within two weeks from the start of your first Term.
 Please note that failure to pay in due time may result in your not being permitted to continue your studies or receive your degree.

 - If your college fees are being paid by somebody else (including the University) you will need to provide evidence of your funding.
-Please email a copy to the Finance Office.
+Please email a copy to Ms Birgit Lintner (for all Undergraduate degrees) or Ms Katerina Gargaroni (for all Postgraduate degrees).

 I plan to take out a Student Finance England (SFE) Postgraduate Loan in order to pay my fees.
 Does the College accept this?